 What would I be without the thought that food is my enemy?
 To me, if food is no longer my enemy, if I’m not thinking that thought, then food is something that’s helpful.
 Food is something that can aid my health or my healing.

 I am a different person without the thought that food is my enemy.
-I limitation that clouds my judgement has been lifted and I become a happier person.
+I limitation that clouds my judgment has been lifted and I become a happier person.

 I hope going through these four questions would help you overcome flawed beliefs that are affecting your health and your life.
 Join our growing community on Facebook to receive support and share insights with individuals who are also pursuing their best health.
 Have questions or suggestions in mind?
 Please comment below.